 Student Leaders’ Mission Statement

 The National Honor Society recognizes superior scholarship, outstanding service, leadership and character in Mercy juniors and seniors.
 The McAuley Chapter of the National Honor Society sponsors service projects for Mercy High School and the community.
 Members sponsor the Souper Bowl Food Drive and Red Cross Blood Drive, tutor other students at Mercy and in community centers, and collect gifts for social service agencies at Christmas and Easter.

-Moderators, Ms. Daniela Aparo and Mrs. Lynn Naumann
+Moderator: Ms. Daniela Aparo

 Peer Ministry is a year-long experience for seniors designed to build Christian leadership skills and enhance their personal and spiritual awareness.
 Peer Ministry provides Mercy with a team of spiritual leaders able to minister in the areas of liturgy, prayer, liturgical services, retreats, and in all other areas of spiritual need at Mercy.
 Peer Ministers are also expected to be of service in their own parishes and outside the Mercy community.

 The Mercy High School Student Activities Council promotes school spirit through fun activities such as Spirit Days, Cake Auction, Walkathon, Talent Show, and dances with Xavier High School.
 They also plan the Father/Daughter Dance and the Mother/Daughter Mass and Brunch.
 Students enjoy all-school activities and also build their own class spirit through friendly competitions!

 Moderators: Ms. Jennifer Barone and Mrs. Jennifer Larson